BEFORE THE TEST

 How will I know the results of my test?

-- Your test results will be sent to the physician who ordered the test.
-During your follow-up appointment, your referring physician will discuss the results of your test.
+Your test results will be sent to the physician who ordered the test.
+During your follow-up appointment, your physician will discuss your test results with you.